GCSBOSS/nodecaf/README.md

   analisys, so expect to be boarded on your MRs.

 ## Manual
-Formerly based on Express, Nodecaf preserves the same interface for defining routes through middleware chains.
+Formerly based on Express, Nodecaf has a simpler approach to defining routes, offloading much of the complexity to the already existing code partitioning idioms (i.e. functions).
 Check out how to use all the awesome goodies Nodecaf introduces.

 ### Handler Args